Bearer/bearer/docs/quickstart.md

 # Quick Start

-Discover data security risks and vulnerabilities in only a few minutes.
+Discover your application security risks and vulnerabilities in only a few minutes.
 In this guide you will install Bearer, run a scan on a local project, and view the results of a [summary report](/explanations/reports/#summary-report).
 Let's get started!

 ## Installation